Skip to content

 Options:

---lines <n> Number of lines to show (default: 10)
+--lines <n> Number of lines (default: 10)

 --level <level> Filter by log level

---name <name> Filter by logger name
+--name <pattern> Filter by logger name

 Examples: